linhnguyen2601/SQL-Projects/Transaction of Debit Card Customer/README.md

 group by month_year
 ```

 ![image](https://github.com/linhnguyen2601/SQL-Projects/assets/166676829/8ffe78fd-4d55-4ba4-b7ef-55ae0938fe8b)

-The data indicates that there were no new customers in the three months following the initial month
+The data indicates that there were no new customers in the three months following the initial month.
+To address the lack of new customers over the period, the bank could conduct a thorough analysis to identify potential causes, such as market trends and competitor activities.

+The bank can enhance its marketing strategies with targeted campaigns and promotions, improve customer experience on digital platforms, and offer personalized products or services.
+Additionally, the bank could consider partnerships and affiliate marketing to broaden its reach.